JupiterOne/sdk/docs/integrations/development_guide.md

 };
 ```

-This object let's us control how the integration will execute.
-A common use is
+The `instanceConfigFields` object lets us control how the integration will
-to provide credentials to authenticate requests.
-For example, DigitalOcean
+execute.
+A common use is to provide credentials to authenticate requests.
+For
-requires a `Personal Access Token` (see below for example).
-Other common config
+example, DigitalOcean requires a `Personal Access Token` (see below).
+Other
-values include a `Client ID`, `API Key`, or `API URL`.
-Any outside information
+common config values include a `Client ID`, `API Key`, or `API URL`.
+Any outside
-the integration needs at runtime can be defined here.
+information the integration needs at runtime can be defined here.

 DigitalOcean requires a `Person Access Token`, so I'll edit the fields to show
 that.